 Freight Broker Bonds (BMC-84) are surety bonds required by the Federal Motor Carrier Safety Commission (FMCSA) for those operating as transportation brokers in the United States.
 Freight brokers must have the bond filed prior to receiving a license.
 At Surety Bonds Direct, we file your freight broker bond electronically with the FMCSA on your behalf free of charge.

-The current bond amount required by the FMCSA is $75,000, increased from $10,000 in 2012.
+The current bond amount required is $75,000, increased from $10,000 in 2012.
 Freight Broker Bonds are also sometimes called Property Broker Bonds, Interstate Commerce Commission (ICC) Bonds, or Transportation Broker Bonds.
-If you are looking for Federal Maritime Commission bonds rather than the BMC-84 Freight Broker Bond, learn more about or request quotes for Ocean Transportation Intermediary (OTI) Bonds and Non-Vessel Operating Common Carriers (NVOCCs) Bonds.
+If you are looking for Federal Maritime Commission bonds rather than the BMC-84 Freight Broker Bond, learn more about or apply for a quote for Ocean Transportation Intermediary (OTI) Bonds and Non-Vessel Operating Common Carriers (NVOCCs) Bonds.

 How Do I Get Registered with the FMCSA?

 The FMCSA is a federal regulatory agency tasked with monitoring and ensuring industry compliance with motor carrier safety and commercial (for-hire, non-exempt carriers) regulations in the United States.
 Some applicants are subject to registration requirements for both safety registration and commercial regulation (operating authority registration / MC number).
 Those subject to the safety requirements must also obtain a USDOT Number.